Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes

 \section{Conclusion}

-We presented LASSI-EE, an automated LLM-based framework that generated energy-efficient parallel codes through iterative refinement guided by runtime power measurements and tailored to the target execution platform.
-Integrating system-aware prompting, real-time power profiling, self-correcting feedback loops, and LLM-as-a-Judge code screening, LASSI-EE achieves average energy reductions of 36\% on AMD MI100 and 34\% on NVIDIA A100 across the trials in which it produces passing energy-reducing refactorings.
+We presented LASSI-EE, an automated LLM-based framework that generates energy-efficient parallel codes through iterative refinement guided by runtime power measurements and tailored to the target execution platform.
+By integrating system-aware prompting, real-time power profiling, self-correcting feedback loops, and LLM-as-a-Judge code screening, LASSI-EE achieves average energy reductions of 36\% on AMD MI100 and 34\% on NVIDIA A100 across the trials in which it produces passing energy-reducing refactorings.
 These results are consistent across both GPU platforms, demonstrating that LLMs can systematically generate energy-efficient parallel codes when guided by empirical execution feedback.
 Notably, LASSI-EE found energy savings for applications where vanilla LLM achieved zero reduction, suggesting that context building and iterative refinement uncover optimizations that zero-shot generation misses.
 Our optimization analysis further shows LASSI-EE selecting different strategies across memory hierarchy, algorithmic, parallelism, and device-specific categories for different application-hardware combinations.

 For practical deployment under the non-determinism of LLM inference, we introduced energy-reduction@$k$ as a metric for characterizing expected energy savings across multi-attempt code generations.
 Rather than requiring 30 or more runs, we identified $k=3$ as a favorable operating point that delivers the majority of the energy reduction observed at $k=5$ without incurring the 67\% additional code generation cost.
 We will release LASSI-EE, along with the associated datasets, as open-source on GitHub to support reproducibility and foster collaboration within the HPC and AI communities.